jeanlain/STRyper/README.md

 See https://doi.org/10.32942/X2X01C.

 ## Requirements
 STRyper requires a Mac running macOS 10.13 or higher, as this OS is the development target.
-However, recent versions have only been tested on macOS 13 and 14.
+However, recent versions have only been tested on macOS ≥13.

 ## Important
 If you are using macOS 15 "Sequoia" or a more recent version, make sure to use STRyper ≥1.2.1.
 Any previous version will not be compatible.